 The X-ray CT scanning of 30 soil samples was conducted after 0, 1, 5, 10, and 15 wd cycles, with six replicates for each treatment.
-Before scanning, the samples were equilibrated at -1500 kPa matric suction on a pressure plate.
+Before scanning, the samples were equilibrated at $-1500~\rm kPa$ matric suction on a pressure plate.
 A Nikon X-Trek XTH225ST machine was used for scanning, with a maximum accelerating voltage of 195 kV at 105 mA current.
-To reduce beam hardening, the beam was prefiltered using 0.5mm Cu.
+To reduce beam hardening, the beam was prefiltered using 0.5 mm Cu.
 A total of 1800 projections were taken over a 360-degree rotation with a two-second exposure time.
-The data were reconstructed using the Nikon proprietary filtered back projection algorithm, resulting in a voxel resolution of 50 μ m.
+The data were reconstructed using the Nikon proprietary filtered back-projection algorithm, resulting in a voxel resolution of 50 μm .
 The radiographs of each scan were reconstructed in 32-bit format to prevent compression of the greyscale histogram.
-The original grey-level X-ray microtomographic images were processed using ImageJ 1.42 software [27].
-The images were imported into ImageJ, cropped to a cylindrical shape with a diameter of 50 mm (No. of voxels = 1000) and height of 90 mm (No. of pixels = 1800).
-The soil samples were cropped 5mm from each end to remove the imaging, wetting, and drying artefacts.
-After cropping, an enhanced contrast was achieved using a histogram stretching procedure with saturated pixels of 0.4%.
-Following contrast enhancement, the greyscale volumes were segmented using a locally adaptive thresholding method proposed by Sauvola and Pietikenien [28].
-This method, implemented in ImageJ, computes the threshold t (x, y) based on the mean m(x, y) and standard deviation s(x, y) of the pixel intensities in a 15 × 15 window centred around the pixel p(x, y).
+The original grey-level X-ray microtomographic images were processed using ImageJ 1.54 software [29].
+The images were imported into ImageJ and cropped to a cylindrical shape with a diameter of 50 mm (no. of voxels = 1000) and a height of 90 mm (no. of pixels = 1800).
+Five mm of the soil samples was cropped from each end to remove the imaging, wetting, and drying artefacts.
+After cropping, an enhanced contrast was achieved using a histogram-stretching procedure with saturated pixels of 0.4%.
+Following contrast enhancement, the greyscale volumes were segmented using a locally adaptive thresholding method proposed by Sauvola and Pietikenien [30].
+This method, implemented in ImageJ, computes the threshold t (x, y) based on the mean m (x, y) and standard deviation s (x, y) of the pixel intensities in a 15×15 window centred around the pixel p (x, y).